munificent/craftinginterpreters/book/hash-tables.md

 Again, this restriction isn't so crazy.
 Early linkers for C only treated the first six characters of external identifiers as meaningful.
 Everything after that was ignored.
-If you've ever wondered why the C standard library is so enamored of abbreviation -- looking at you, `creat()` -- it turns out it wasn't entirely because of the small screens (or teletypes!) of the day.
+If you've ever wondered why the C standard library is so enamored of abbreviation -- looking at you, `strncmp()` -- it turns out it wasn't entirely because of the small screens (or teletypes!) of the day.

 </aside>